Most designers and end users know that horizontal scrolling on websites is a huge User Experience mistake.

 Nicholas Carr’s book, ‘The Shallows’ analyses how various communication tools have affected the way we read.
 In it he covers historic evolution, including why newfangled books superseded ‘scrolls’.

-Besides the cost saving benefits of the book (you can print on both sides of the page) Nicholas Carr points out,
+Other than the cost savings of books (you can print on both sides of the page) he highlights the User Experience benefits,